It’s the pandemic, right? Have you ever heard: “when the going gets tough, the tough get going”?

 - Passions and Motivations

 When you are done exposing all three, seek the overlap or the sweet spot between all three.
-Purpose must be discovered and one of the best times to look for it is when there is some pain.
+The purpose must be discovered and one of the best times to look for it is when there is some pain.
 Do not let this crisis pass you by if you are experiencing some pain.

 Need help?
 I am designing a course to help people go through the discovery process.
 Reach out to me and let me know how I can help.
-I will invest my time up front to help you discern what you need.
-My work email is email@example.com.
+I will invest my time upfront to help you discern what you need.
+My work email is firstname.lastname@example.org.